Mark Twain’s worst nightmare has come true – anyone can read any of his books online for free, and his estate has lost all control over his works.

 Google books blog describing

 Read A Tramp Abroad in Google mobile book.
-See the Book Search blog announcing 1.5 million books in your pocket.
+See the Book Search blog announcing millions of books in your pocket.
 Thats a lot of reading material, and Google is adding value to their own search engine by providing this for free.